Miami Injury Lawyer

 After an accident your focus needs to be on your recovery.
 Unfortunately, far too many families are faced with countless other stressors in the aftermath, from figuring out how to pay the bills while not working to dealing with insurance company requests.

-At these times, an injury lawyer can take the reins, ensuring that you focus on getting well, secure in the knowledge that your legal rights are protected.
+At these times, an injury attorney can take the reins, ensuring that you focus on getting well, secure in the knowledge that your legal rights are protected.
 Your lawyer works on your behalf with insurance companies and any other parties that may be involved.
 This may include sharing the full scope of your losses and negotiating to reach a settlement that covers all of your needs.
-At other times, a matter may go all the way to trial, with your lawyer arguing on your behalf in front of a jury.
+At other times, a matter may go all the way to trial, with your attorney arguing on your behalf in front of a jury.
 There are a range of complex procedural requirements and time limitations, and so you should never attempt to handle these matters on your own.

-The Miami personal injury lawyers at Pita Weber Del Prado are here to help residents in Miami with these matters on a contingency fee basis.
+The Miami injury lawyers at Pita Weber Del Prado are here to help residents in Miami with these matters on a contingency fee basis.
 This means that we do not collect any fees unless we are successful in providing you compensation.
 Worries about paying your lawyer is never a barrier to securing an experienced legal professional for your case.